-For Employees, the first person to approach could be the Employee's line manager who, in turn, will, where appropriate, coordinate with the Group's General Counsel.
+For Employees, the first person to approach could be the Employee's line manager who, in turn, will, where appropriate, coordinate with the GC.
 However, if the suspected misconduct relates to an Employee's line manager or if the relevant Employee otherwise prefers, the Employee can:

-- · contact the Group's General Counsel direct; - refer the matter to the Human Resources Department; - refer the matter to another member of the Senior Management Team; or - report through the online reporting tool on the Group's website as set out in the Speak-Up Policy.
+- contact the GC direct; - refer the matter to the Human Resources Department; - refer the matter to another member of the Senior Management Team; or - report through the online reporting tool on the Group's website as set out in the Speak-Up Policy.